Office of the Registrar

 Curriculum

-Officially launched in 1996 for the graduating MD Class of 2000, The Warren Alpert Medical School continues to employ a competency-based curriculum intended to define the outcomes of the educational process: what are the desirable qualities of a medical school graduate, and
+Officially launched in 1996 for the graduating MD Class of 2000, The Warren Alpert Medical School continues to employ a competency-based curriculum intended to define the outcomes of the educational process: what are the desirable qualities of a medical school graduate, and what constitutes the essential knowledge base that will enable a graduate to make a successful transition to their chosen medical field?

 The Warren Alpert Medical School